-It's not exactly a big splurge, but some of you may have been putting it off because it seems complicated to figure out and set up.
-Well, that isn't the case.
-The whole purpose of Google's HDMI dongle is that it's suppose to be easy; easier for you to take a YouTube video on your phone, or a Netflix stream on your tablet, or a web browser tab on your computer, and wirelessly send it to your TV so you can see it on a big screen.
+Google's Chromecast might seem complicated to figure out and set up but that isn't the case.
+The whole purpose of Google's HDMI dongle is that it's easy; easier for you to take a YouTube video on your phone, or a Netflix stream on your tablet, or a web browser tab on your computer, and wirelessly send it to your TV so you can see it on a big screen.

 What is Google Chromecast?

 Google launched the first $30 (£30) Chromecast in 2013.
 It's an affordable HDMI dongle that lets you wirelessly "cast" content to a television.
 It basically makes most TVs smart.
 Then, in 2015, Google launched $30 Chromecast 2.
 It's faster, more responsive, and just as affordable.
 And it arrived with an updated Chromecast app that serves as a one-stop shop for finding compatible apps and specific content across those apps.

 In 2016, Google introduced the $69 (about £50) Chromecast Ultra, which works identically to its predecessors but uniquely offers the ability to cast 4K streams.
 Google also offers a $35 Chromecast Audio.
 Unlike the other three Chromecasts, Audio lets you wirelessly "cast" to speakers.
 That means your old speakers will essentially be turned into modern day speakers capable of playing music streamed from your devices.

 For more information on Chromecast, check out these guides:

 - Chromecast 2 review: Make any TV smart, effortlessly

 - What is Google Cast for Audio?

 - Chromecast now has a guest mode: Here's how to turn on the feature